hyprwm/hyprland-wiki/content/Configuring/Advanced and Cool/Uncommon-tips-and-tricks.md

 ## Toggle animations/blur/etc hotkey

-For increased performance in games, or for less distractions at a keypress
+For less distractions at a keypress, or battery saving on a laptop

 Add the following to your hypland config: